Support and Enablement Lead

 Jordan completed his award-winning PhD at 24 before transitioning to journalism, publishing in Time, DeSmog, the Daily Mail, Slate, and Yahoo News.
 He later became Environment Editor at The Conversation UK, working with academics across the country to produce accessible expert lowdowns on the latest environmental research and current events.

 Josephine is an editor, researcher and communications consultant.
 Her background is in journalism.
 She spent eight years at news and analysis site The Conversation, most recently as Investigations Editor, where she collaborated with academics to produce engaging, cutting-edge and accessible content about complex social, scientific, and environmental issues.
+She acted as project manager for the development of F4F’s website and existing resources, and consults for research institutes and think tanks on matters of media, outreach and narrative change.

 Ali is a zeitgeist tracker, creative producer, campaigner and communications strategist, with a formative background as a mental health nurse.
 She has built climate movements in the NHS (Psych Declares) and in the Royal College of Psychiatrists (having catalysed new positions on the climate crisis working within).
 Her philosophy is deeply embedded in person-focused community building, and as such her trusted network covers a wide range of other stakeholders in environmental breakdown, ranging over business, health, youth, global majority communities, creative industries, academia and politics.